12th Central Committee of the Communist Party of Vietnam: 2nd Plenary: Economic planning and the 11th Session of the 13th National Assembly (10–12 March)

 In contrast, the session notified the Politburo that the mid-term state finance budget and mid-term public investment plan proposals required further refinement before being submitted to the 13th National Assembly.
 It saw several issues with the proposal, and the session recommended that the plan further emphasise investment in agriculture, support for farmers, and development of rural areas.
 Additionally, it suggested revamping state administration and procedures, as well as strengthening the business environment.
 Additional concerns articulated encompassed excessive government expenditure, the challenges of public debt (and bad debt specifically), and the magnitude of public debt in light of the volatility observed in the global financial markets.
-Moreover, specific policies were proposed, such as addressing climate change by mitigating severe saltwater intrusion in the Mekong Delta, as well as pointing to the problems of drought in the South Central Region and the Central Highlands.
+Moreover, specific policies were proposed, such as addressing climate change by mitigating severe saltwater intrusion in the Mekong Delta, as well as pointing to the problems of drought in the South Central Coast and the Central Highlands.
 Further, environmental pollution and traffic congestion in urban centers and extensive metropolitan areas were also highlighted.
 Furthermore, the committee conveyed its desire for the annual, mid-term, and five-year socio-economic development plans not to contradict the resolutions of the 12th National Congress, and to be customised to the unique circumstances of each locality and sector.
 During these discussions, the session also proposed to the 12th Politburo the creation of action programmes to implement party-state policies and guidelines.

 The meeting also deliberated on the nominations of personnel to serve in State agencies.
 The afternoon session held on 11 March was conducted by Đinh Thế Huynh, who presented a list of nominees for State agencies to be proposed at the 11th Session.
 Phạm Minh Chính, in his capacity as secretary of the Party Central Committee and head of the Organisation Commission, presented to the plenary session the Politburo's proposed list of nominees for state and government posts.
 Nguyễn Phú Trọng emphasised that, in light of the voting outcomes at the plenum, the Politburo would further refine the nomination list before submitting it to the National Assembly.
 Nevertheless, the session achieved a consensus regarding the candidates for the positions of president, prime minister and chair of the National Assembly.
 The 13th National Assembly's 11th Session was convened for 21 March – 12 April and appointed Nguyễn Xuân Phúc as Prime Minister, Trần Đại Quang as President and Nguyễn Thị Kim Ngân as the first female Chair of the National Assembly.
 In line with this discussion, the meeting also deliberated on the proposal from the Politburo concerning the proactive preparation of central-level officials to serve as candidates in the election of deputies to the 14th National Assembly.
 In his concluding remarks to the second session held on 12 March, Nguyễn Phú Trọng affirmed that the participants largely agreed with the draft working agenda for the 12th tenure, highlighting that it addresses significant matters essential for the successful implementation of the resolution ratified by the 12th National Congress.